 If you are planning a vacation and definitely going to Walt Disney World before December 31, 2020, it’s always best to buy tickets as far in advance as possible to lock-in current prices and avoid future increases.

 It’s important to know that my suggestions are based on our preferences, and they may not work for you.
 It’s really best to read through this and then apply it to your own circumstances by looking at your own schedule and preferences, and determining what type of tickets are best for you.
-Finally, head to Undercover Tourist buy the appropriate tickets at the best discount.
+Finally, head to Get Away Today buy the appropriate tickets at the best discount.

 Have any questions about which tickets might be best for you?
 Which Walt Disney World tickets do you think are best, and why?
 Hopefully this guide to Disney discount tickets has provided you with some valuable tips & tricks to help you save money on Walt Disney World tickets, and has helped you figure out which kind of Disney tickets are right for you.
 If you still have any questions, please leave them in the comments and we will try to help!